Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Project Leader: Sandrine BARDET

-Summary: The Master’s program in Wood Science explores wood from its formation within the tree to its many uses—from materials to molecules—while addressing economic, social, and environmental issues.
-This interdisciplinary scientific program draws on innovative learning methods to help each student develop their own personal project in a spirit of cooperation, fostering curiosity and critical thinking among students from diverse backgrounds.
+Summary: The Master’s program in Wood Sciences explores wood from its formation within the tree to its many uses—from materials to molecules—while incorporating economic, social, and environmental considerations.
+This interdisciplinary scientific program draws on innovative learning methods to help each student develop their personal project in a spirit of cooperation, fostering curiosity and critical thinking among students from diverse backgrounds.

 UF SEZAM: Floating University – Sedimentation of the Zambezi Inputs